How MTD for Income Tax will affect small businesses

 When will submissions be required? - The quarterly filing deadlines will be: 5 August, 5 November, 5 February, and 5 May (i.e. 5 May deadline for the final quarter ending 31 March - 5 April each year)

-How will the tax position be finalised? - The EOPS will have to be submitted by 31 January following the end of the tax year, somewhat similar to the current requirement to submit an Self-Assessment Tax Return.
+How will the tax position be finalised? - The EOPS will have to be submitted by 31 January following the end of the tax year, somewhat similar to the current requirement to submit a Self-Assessment Tax Return.

 Would you like help to pay less tax?
-Feel free to get in-touch or check-out our related posts 👇
+Feel free to get in touch or check out our related posts 👇